-Where the Wind Blows
+Where the Wind Blows by Chris Blim

-PART 1 of 4: Bad Burrito.
-Filming.
+BAD BURRITO.
+FILMING.
 Last Year.
 Martinsburg, West Virginia.

 I’m sitting in a harshly lit lobby of a Comfort Inn, in West Virginia, at a tall table with chairs too short for it made out of particle board and vinyl, eating a bad burrito I ordered off a screen at a Sheetz across the highway.
 The burrito is full of junk.
 Unmelted yellow cheese, lukewarm fried chicken, soggy iceberg lettuce, and a pink sour cream sauce.
 It’s late and I’m by myself and the burrito is making me sick, but I’m hungry – and worse, I’m lonely.
 I’m down in the lobby eating it instead of up in my room because I’m hoping to run into someone.
 Someone that might take the edge off and make this middle-of-nowhere Martinsburg night bearable.
 Someone other than the guy who’s about to approach me.